daydreamersjp/causality_analysis_primer/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

-# Population Bias as A Type of Counterfactuality
+# Population Bias as a Type of Counterfactuality

 The challenge appears though when using observational data.
 Primarily, the lack of $Y_{a} \perp A$ or *exchangeability* is an issue.
 In plain English, this means the outcome for the treated group and the outcome for the untreated group are not equivalent.
 For examples:
 - the effect of insulin is not the same to the patients who are administered and the ones who are not; because it depends on the doctors' discretions and the former patient group is supposedly under severer condition than the latter.